alfredjmduncan/ReverseDiffDSGE.jl/README.md

 for the small scale New Keynesian model described by Herbst and Schorfheide (2016).

-It is clear from the figure that the MCMC chains generated using NUTS converge much more quickly than those generated using MH.
+It is clear from the figure that the MCMC chains generated using NUTS converge much more quickly (in terms of elapsed time) than those generated using MH.

 ![](assets/chains_t.svg)